Koszul duality of affine Kac-Moody algebras and cyclotomic rational DAHA: Preliminaries on Koszul rings and highest weight categories

-Let $\bfC$ be a finite abelian $k$-category with a projective generator $P$.
-We say that {\it $\bfC$ has a Koszul grading} if $R=\End_\bfC(P)^{\op}$ has a Koszul grading.
-The following lemmas are well-known, see e.g., \cite{BGS}.
+Let $\bfC$ be a finite abelian $k$-category.
+We say that {\it $\bfC$ has a Koszul grading} if there is a projective generator $P$ such that the ring $A=\End_\bfC(P)^{\op}$ has a Koszul grading $\bar A$.
+We may also simply say that \textit{$\bfC$ is Koszul} and we abbreviate $\bfC^!=A^!\bfmod.$